-Whilst it is still possible to follow in the footsteps of the Bedouin and camp in the desert, there are now many other options of places to stay for visitors.
+Whilst it is still possible to follow in the footsteps of the Bedouin and camp in the desert, there are now many other, far more luxurious options for places to stay in the desert.

 These have more than just proper toilets, showers and high-speed Wi-Fi.
 In fact, you’ll be blown away by the sheer opulence of some of Abu Dhabi’s 5-Star desert hotels and resorts.

-Here we take a close look at 3 of the best you’ll want to experience in the Abu Dhabi desert.
+Here we take a close look at 3 of the best you’ll want to experience in the Abu Dhabi desert, plus a round up of further desert locations to try for a unique experience in Abu Dhabi and around the emirates.

 Anantara Qasr Al Sarab Desert Resort